ebanux/qrco-docs/docs/claim/claim_intro.md

 ### Pregenerated QRLynks

-Pregenerated QRLynks are associated with products purchased in our stores.
+Pregenerated QRLynks are associated with products purchased in our stores on [Amazon](https://www.amazon.com/stores/page/FF316102-847A-40BA-811F-53F2C7434A83) and [Etsy](https://qrlynk.etsy.com/).
 These QRLynks are a valuable addition to your product packaging, providing easy access to relevant information.
 The best part?
 Pregenerated QRLynks are completely free, and you don't need a subscription plan to claim them.
 It's a one-time payment for the product, and you get the QRLynk with it.

 ### Custom QRLynks